 In the camp, volunteers conducted a lot of activities guided by BNF field staff, who are experts in their fields.
-They started the day learning how to use a Compass and GPS, two of main research tools that must always be brought into the forest.
+They started the day learning how to use a compass and GPS, two of the main research tools that must always be brought into the forest.
 Next, they were ready to do the most awaited activity, the forest walk.
-To make it more exciting, the staff put 4 glasses in the forest so volunteers could implement the skills they had learnt, using a Compass and GPS to look for the coordinates of the glasses.
+To make it more exciting, the staff put 4 glasses in the forest so volunteers could implement the skills they had learnt, using a compass and GPS to look for the coordinates of the glasses.

 BNF’s Volunteer learned from our experts to use field tools and the camera traps

 Photo by Ina Kristina | BNF | UPT LLG CIMTROP